dhutapratama/docs/dusk.md

 Next, set the `APP_URL` environment variable in your application's `.env` file.
 This value should match the URL you use to access your application in a browser.

 > **Note**
-> If you are using [Laravel Sail](/docs/{{version}}/sail) to manage your local development environment, please also consult the Sail documentation on [configuring and running Dusk tests](/docs/{{version}}/sail#laravel-dusk).
+> If you are using [Lets Sail](/docs/{{version}}/sail) to manage your local development environment, please also consult the Sail documentation on [configuring and running Dusk tests](/docs/{{version}}/sail#laravel-dusk).

 <a name="managing-chromedriver-installations"></a>
 ### Managing ChromeDriver Installations

-If you would like to install a different version of ChromeDriver than what is installed by Laravel Dusk via the `dusk:install` command, you may use the `dusk:chrome-driver` command:
+If you would like to install a different version of ChromeDriver than what is installed by Lets Dusk via the `dusk:install` command, you may use the `dusk:chrome-driver` command:

 ```shell
 # Install the latest version of ChromeDriver for your OS...